 Alternate Solution to Manual Method:

 A third party MDF repair tool can be of great help to rebuild and restore damaged master database of SQL server.
-Kernel for SQL Database Recovery is a reliable third-party software that lets you to repair corrupt database and restore complete database objects (Triggers, Rules, Functions, Tables, Stored Procedure) with absolute data integrity.
-It takes no time in repairing MDF files (with batch file recovery) and restore the master database and system databases without taking any pain.
+The SQL Database repair is a reliable third-party software that lets you to repair corrupt database and restore complete database objects (Triggers, Rules, Functions, Tables, Stored Procedure) with absolute data integrity.
+It takes no time in repairing MDF files (with SQL Script) and restore the master database and system databases without taking any pain.
 The advanced software algorithms can automatically detect database version and lets you to restore the data while SQL server is still running.
 Let us know it’s working through screen displays with sequential steps.
-First, you need to install the SQL Recovery tool.
+First, you need to install the SQL repair tool.

 1. Start the software application, click Browse to add your SQL Server Database file.
 Then select the scanning option, SQL database version and click Recover option.
-Download SQL server recovery software
+Download SQL server repair software

 2. All the SQL Database objects will get retrieved.
 Select the desired object to view its content.
 Select the desired objects from the left panel and click Save option.
 Select the desired object to view